-11.1.
-No poster, display, exhibit, brochure, leaflet, or booklet will be exhibited, displayed, or placed in the Library for distribution without permission of the Library Director.

-11.2.
-No political, commercial, personal, or religious displays are permitted on Library property.

-11.3.
-No box, canister, or receptacle for donations to any outside organization is permitted on Library property without Director or Board approval.
+- 11.1.
+No poster, display, exhibit, brochure, leaflet, or booklet will be exhibited, displayed, or placed in the Library for distribution without permission of the Library Director. - 11.2.
+No political, commercial, personal, or religious displays are permitted on Library property. - 11.3.
+No box, canister, or receptacle for donations to any outside organization is permitted on Library property without Director or Board approval. - 11.4.

-11.4.
 As space permits, outside organizations can put up posters on the Library bulletin board, with the permission of the Library Director.
 Notices that may be posted must be of general interest and either (1) pertaining to free events and services or (2) sponsored by a non-profit, government, or civic institution.
-Preference will be given to Library programs, programs co-sponsored by the Library and programs done by partnering organizations.

-11.5.
-The Library assumes no responsibility for theft or damages to any display or exhibit placed by an outside organization.

-11.6.
+Preference will be given to Library programs, programs co-sponsored by the Library and programs done by partnering organizations. - 11.5.
+As space permits, individuals and organizations may post petitions to the Library bulletin board, but any collection of signatures must take place in a manner which does not interfere with patrons' ability to use the library privately without disruption. - 11.6.
+The Library assumes no responsibility for the content or veracity of information displayed or distributed by outside organizations.
+The presence of such materials does not constitute Library approval of their message or of the organization providing the information. - 11.7.
+The Library assumes no responsibility for theft or damages to any display or exhibit placed by an outside organization. - 11.8.
 Whenever possible, displays or exhibits will incorporate books or materials from the Library's collection.

+Updated by the Library Board of Trustees April 21, 2022